vdods/vorpy/README.md

 # Release Notes

+- `0.4.3` : More updates to be able to submit to `pypi`.
+Made tests generate files to the `test_artifacts` directory.
 - `0.4.2` : Updates to be able to submit to `pypi` -- the Python Package Index.
 Also a minor exception printing improvement.
 - `0.4.1` : Changed `vorpy.pickle` to use the `dill` module (which can pickle lambda expressions) instead of the builtin `pickle` module.
 - `0.4.0` : Added `vorpy.pickle`.